WenshuaiJiangCorn/sl-experiment-wj/README.md

 ### Shared Temporary Data
 The sl-experiment library additionally uses the following temporary marker files and directories which are cleared before the raw data is transmitted to the long-term storage destinations:
-1. **nk.bin** This marker is automatically cached to disk as part of creating a new session data hierarchy.
+1. **nk.bin**: This marker is automatically cached to disk as part of creating a new session data hierarchy.
 Each runtime removes this marker file when it successfully completes its runtime preparation (the main start() method call of the runtime management class).
 If this marker exists when the runtime enters the shutdown cycle, this indicates that the runtime encountered a fatal error during startup and had to be terminated early.
 In this case, the session's data is silently deleted, as uninitialized runtime necessarily does not contain any valid data.
 This is used to automatically declutter the data acquisition and long-term storage PCs to only keep valid sessions.
-2. **behavior_data_log**.
-All behavior log entries are initially saved as individual .npy files.
+2. **behavior_data_log**: All behavior log entries are initially saved as individual .npy files.
 Each .npy file stores a serialized log message in the form of an uint8 (byte) NumPy array.
 Since messages are cached to disk as soon as they are received by the DataLogger to minimize data loss in case of emergency shutdowns, the temporary behavior_data_log directory is used to store these messages during runtime.
 Frequently, the directory accumulates